PreCNet: Next-Frame Video Prediction Based on Predictive Coding

-In particular, on the widely used Structural Similarity Index (SSIM) performance metric~\cite{wang2004image}, the model has achieved, to our knowledge, the best performance to date.
 In addition to commonly used training dataset (KITTI), we trained the model on a significantly bigger dataset which improved the performance even further.

+We summarize our contributions as follows.
+First, in this work, the seminal predictive coding model of Rao and Ballard~\cite{rao1999predictive} has been cast into a modern deep learning framework, while remaining as faithful as possible to the original schema.
+Second, we tested our architecture (PreCNet) on a widely used next frame video prediction benchmark (KITTI with 41k images for training, Caltech Pedestrian Dataset for testing) and outperformed most of the state-of-the-art methods and achieved 2nd-3rd rank when measured with the Structural Similarity Index (SSIM)---a performance measure that should best correlate with human perception.
+Third, performance on all three measures (MSE, PSNR, SSIM) was significantly improved when a larger training set (BDD100k with 2M images) than usually used by the community (KITTI) was employed.

 This article is structured as follows.
 The Related Work section overviews models inspired by predictive coding and state-of-the-art methods for video prediction.
 This is followed by the Architecture section where we describe our model and compare it in detail with the original Rao and Ballard schema~\cite{rao1999predictive} and PredNet~\cite{lotter2017deep}---a model for next frame video prediction inspired by predictive coding.
 In Section~\ref{sec:experiments}, we detail the datasets, performance metrics, and our experiments in next and multiple frame video prediction.
 This is followed by Conclusion, Discussion, and Future Work.
 All code and trained models used in this work are available at \cite{github-precnet}.